Research Briefing 02

 Merrill Swain

-Production (speaking and writing) forces deeper processing than comprehension alone.
+Production — speaking and writing — forces deeper processing than comprehension alone.
 Output has three critical functions that input cannot provide.

-Noticing: Reveals gaps in your knowledge
+Noticing: reveals gaps in your knowledge

-Hypothesis Testing: Try forms, get feedback
+Hypothesis testing: try forms, get feedback

-Metalinguistic: Reflect on language itself
+Metalinguistic: reflect on language itself

-French Immersion Schools in Canada
+Case Study French immersion schools in Canada

 The gap reveals a crucial insight: comprehension and production develop through different mechanisms.
-Students who excel at understanding French still struggle to speak it fluently because they lacked sufficient output practice.
+Students who excel at understanding French still struggle to speak it fluently because they lacked enough output practice.
 Input builds the foundation; output builds the ability to use it.

-Sources: Krashen (1982) "Principles and Practice in Second Language Acquisition"; Swain (1985, 1995, 2005) Multiple publications on the Output Hypothesis; Long (1996) "The role of the linguistic environment in second language acquisition" Handbook of Second Language Acquisition.
+Sources: Krashen (1982) "Principles and Practice in Second Language Acquisition"; Swain (1985, 1995, 2005), multiple publications on the Output Hypothesis; Long (1996) "The role of the linguistic environment in second language acquisition," Handbook of Second Language Acquisition.

 "Engagement has been called the 'holy grail of learning.'"